-- (1) Subject to this Part, these rules apply to an act or proceeding taken, occurring or instituted before the commencement date of these rules, but without prejudice to the action taken or proceedings conducted before the commencement date of the comparable provisions of these rules. - (2) A request for reasons, objection, appeal to the tax board or tax court, alternative dispute resolution, settlement discussions, interlocutory application or application in a procedural matter taken or instituted under the previous rules but not completed by the commencement date of these rules, must be continued and concluded under these rules as if taken or instituted under these rules. - (3) A document delivered by the taxpayer, appellant, SARS, clerk or registrar under the previous rules, must be regarded as delivered in terms of the comparable provision of these rules, as from the date that the document was issued or delivered under the previous rules. - (4) If, before the commencement of these rules and before an appeal has been heard by the tax court- - (a) a statement of grounds of assessment has been delivered by SARS under rule 10 of the previous rules but the statement of grounds of appeal by the taxpayer under rule 11 of the previous rules has not been delivered, the appellant must within 45 days of the commencement of these rules deliver a statement of grounds of appeal under rule 31; or - (b) a statement of grounds of appeal by the taxpayer under rule 11 of the previous rules has been delivered and the appeal has not been heard by the tax court, the issues in appeal for purposes of rule 34 are regarded as the grounds of assessment under rule 10 of the previous rules read with the statement of the grounds of appeal under rule 11 of the previous rules.
+(1) Subject to this Part, these rules apply to an act or proceeding taken, occurring or instituted before the commencement date of these rules, but without prejudice to the action taken or proceedings conducted before the commencement date of the comparable provisions of these rules.

+(2) A request for reasons, objection, appeal to the tax board or tax court, alternative dispute resolution, settlement discussions, interlocutory application or application in a procedural matter taken or instituted under the previous rules but not completed by the commencement date of these rules, must be continued and concluded under these rules as if taken or instituted under these rules.

+(3) A document delivered by the taxpayer, appellant, SARS, clerk or registrar under the previous rules, must be regarded as delivered in terms of the comparable provision of these rules, as from the date that the document was issued or delivered under the previous rules.

+(4) If, before the commencement of these rules and before an appeal has been heard by the tax court a statement of grounds of appeal by the taxpayer under rule 11 of the previous rules has been delivered, SARS may deliver a reply to the statement under rule 33.